Aloma Wright

 Aloma Wright (born March 10, 1950) is an American actress.
-Her television roles include Laverne Roberts on the NBC/ABC comedy series Scrubs (2001-2009), Maxine Landis on the NBC daytime drama series Days of Our Lives (2008-2015), Mildred Clemons on the ABC drama series Private Practice (2011-2013), Gretchen Bodinski on the USA Network drama series Suits (2015-2019), and Viola in Tyler Perry's Young Dylan.
+Her television roles include Laverne Roberts and Shirley Richards on the NBC/ABC comedy series Scrubs (2001-2009), Maxine Landis on the NBC daytime drama series Days of Our Lives (2008-2015), Mildred Clemons on the ABC drama series Private Practice (2011-2013), Gretchen Bodinski on the USA Network drama series Suits (2015-2019), and Viola in Tyler Perry's Young Dylan.

 Early life

 Wright was born in New York and raised in California.
 She attended the American Academy of Dramatic Arts in New York City.

 Career

 Wright began her acting career on stage, before appearing in films like Stuart Saves His Family, Devil in the Flesh, and Shadow Hours, and television shows such as Suddenly Susan, Dangerous Minds, Frasier, Friends, Malcolm in the Middle, Ally McBeal, Girlfriends, and Judging Amy.
 She also had a recurring role in the Fox series Power Rangers in Space in 1998.
 She was in the Steve Harvey show as Lovita’s aunt.
 She also had a recurring role as Ms. Shirley on the series The Soul Man.
+In 1999, she was in Friends, playing the memorable saleswoman who only offered Ross $4 in store credit for his broken couch in the episode "The One with the Cop" (Season 6, Episode 16).

 In 2001, Wright was cast as Laverne Roberts in the NBC comedy series, Scrubs.
 After six seasons, her character was killed off in "My Long Goodbye".
 She returned in season seven playing a new character, Nurse Shirley.
 She later returned to play Nurse Roberts in the season 8 finale, "My Finale", as JD is looking back on all the people in his life.
 In 2000s, Wright also guest starred on NYPD Blue, Cold Case, NCIS, and Mad Men.
 She also had supporting parts in films such as Bring It On, The Brothers, Mr. Deeds and Johnson Family Vacation.

 In 2008, Wright began appearing as nurse Maxine Landis in the NBC daytime soap opera, Days of Our Lives.
 From 2012 to 2013, Wright also had the recurring role as Mildred Clemons in the Shonda Rhimes' series, Private Practice, and in 2015 appeared in an episode of Scandal.
 In 2015, she joined the cast of USA Network legal series Suits for season five as secretary, Gretchen Bodinski, working first for Harvey Specter and then for Louis Litt.
 She appeared on the show in a recurring basis until the series finale aired in 2019.
 In 2020, she was cast as Viola, the title character's grandmother in the Nickelodeon sitcom Young Dylan created by Tyler Perry.